suffolklibraries/lgc/content/collections/events/gardening-group-06-03.md

   [01728 451700](tel:01728451700)
 accessibility_information:
-  - 'Wheelchair accessible'
   - 'Accessible toilets'
 ---
-Join us in the beautiful and peaceful surroundings of The Red House for our monthly Bereavement Café.
+Join us in the peaceful surroundings of The Red House Garden for our Bereavement Gardening Group.